"No shame": Fans kick as actor Timini unboxes brand new iPhone 16

 Just recently, the movie star took to his Snapchat page to share a video showing the moment he unveiled the new device.

-In the clip, Timini is seen cutting off the paper seal on the iPhone box before flipping it over to show that it is the latest iPhone 16, a device that is said to have cost over N4 million.
+In the clip, Timini was seen cutting off the paper seal on the iPhone box before flipping it over to show that it was the latest iPhone 16, a device that is said to have cost over N4 million.

-The Nollywood star’s unboxing video came only a few days after he had posted online about fans buying the phone for him.
+The Nollywood star’s unboxing video came only a few days after he had posted online, indirectly asking fans about buying the phone for him.

 See the video below: